Afro-Cuban percussion course

 Brazilian percussion course

-surdo, repinique, conga, agogò, tamborim, caixa, ganzà, cuica, chocalho
+surdo, repinique, atabaque, agogò, tamborim, caixa, ganzà, cuica, chocalho

 - history of samba and Afro-Brazilian culture